aws-samples/lambda-refarch-image-moderation-chatbot/README.md

 This repository contains sample code for all the Lambda functions depicted in the diagram below as well as an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template for creating the functions and related resources.

-If you'd like to see some of the other powerful features of Amazon Rekognition check out the [Image Recognition and Processing Backend Serverless reference architecture](https://github.com/awslabs/lambda-refarch-imagerecognition)
+To see some of the other powerful features of Amazon Rekognition in action check out the [Image Recognition and Processing Backend Serverless reference architecture](https://github.com/awslabs/lambda-refarch-imagerecognition)

 ![screenshot for instruction](images/Architecture.png)